pschiffe/docker-burp/README.md

 https://hub.docker.com/r/pschiffe/burp-client/

-To actually backup data and send them to the Burp server, you need Burp client.
+To backup data and send them to the Burp server, you need Burp client.
 Usage of this image is pretty simple.
-With `BURP_SERVER` and `BURP_SERVER_PORT` env vars you can specify address and port of the Burp server, client password goes in `BURP_CLIENT_PASSWORD` env var and everything you need to backup just mount to `/tobackup` directory in the container.
-Be aware however, that you might need to use the `--security-opt label:disable` option when accessing various system directories on the host.
-It's also possible to link to Burp server container with alias `burp` and I would recomment to set the container hostname to something meaningful, as the client will be identified with it's hostname in the Burp server configuration.
+With `BURP_SERVER` and `BURP_SERVER_PORT` env vars you can specify an address and port of the Burp server, client password goes in `BURP_CLIENT_PASSWORD` env var and everything you need to backup just mount to `/tobackup` directory in the container.
+Be aware, however, that you might need to use the `--security-opt label:disable` option when accessing various system directories on the host.
+It's also possible to link to Burp server container with alias `burp` and I would recommend setting the container hostname to something meaningful, as the client will be identified with its hostname in the Burp server configuration.

 ### Persistent data